MDIA 2301 - Media Policy and Media Law

 - Assessment must maintain academic standards.

-SubmissionAll assignments will be submitted electronically via the MyUni course site.
+SubmissionAll assignments must be submitted via MyUni.

 Grades for your performance in this course will be awarded in accordance with the following scheme: